it-dept-cis/RABET-V-Pilot/WorkingModel/MaturityIndexes/Security_Services.md

 ### Data integrity protection

-Assurance that that data has not been altered in an unauthorized manner.
+Assurance that the data has not been altered in an unauthorized manner.
 Data integrity covers data in storage, during processing, and while in transit. [adapted from NIST SP 800-33]

 ### Data confidentiality protection